z3300/newsite-v2/src/pages/about.md

 ---

-Hi, my name is Zeeshan Chatur.
-I’m a recent graduate of Texas A&M University, where I majored in Management Information Systems.
+Hello, my name is Zeeshan Chatur.
+I recently completed my undergrad from Texas A&M University with a bachelor's  in Management Information Systems + Cybersecurity.

 I’m passionate about data analytics, storytelling with data, and keeping up with the latest in AI and machine learning.